-Additionally, As a result of the 2017 exam’s increased focus on testing higher order skills, students received a 10-15 minute break during each exam section.
-The breaks don't count against candidates’ testing time, as compared to the previous exam, in which breaks counted against testing time.
+Additionally, As a result of the 2017 Exam increased focus on testing higher order skills, students received a 10-15 minute break during each Exam section.
+The breaks didn't count against candidates’ testing time, as compared to the previous Exam, in which breaks counted against testing time.

 15 MINUTE BREAK

-The new exam includes a standardized 15-minute break in each section that doesn't count against the candidate’s time.
-Because the exam tests at higher skill levels, essentially requiring more brainpower, breaks were added to allow test-takers a moment to recollect themselves before continuing with the exam.
+The new Exam included a standardized 15-minute break in each section that didn't count against the candidate’s time.
+Because the Exam tests at higher skill levels, essentially requiring more brainpower, breaks were added to allow test-takers a moment to recollect themselves before continuing with the Exam.

-CPA Candidates see a direct cost increase of $20 for the BEC and REG portions of the CPA Exam, as a result in the increased testing time from three to four hours.
+CPA Candidates saw a direct cost increase of $20 for the BEC and REG portions of the CPA Exam, as a result in the increased testing time from three to four hours.

 TIMELINE FOR THE FINAL VERSION OF THE NEXT CPA EXAM